romilly/streamlit_spikes/README.md

 The OpenAI app maintains a chat history.

-The two mistral apps are one-shot apps at present; in other words, they don't maintain a history of the chat.
+The two Mistral apps are one-shot apps at present; in other words, they don't maintain a history of the chat.
 Each prompt starts a new chat session.

 `mistral-api.py` sends your prompt to the `mistral-tiny`model and displays the result.